isaacyew/player-data-platform/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:5173`.
+Access the app at `http://localhost:5173`.

 ---

 ## Authentication

-The app uses a simple login gate.(no ID and password needed).
-Use the provided demo account visible on the landing page to test the PDP out
+PDP uses a simple login gate.
+No credentials are required — just use the demo account provided on the landing page to explore the platform.

 ---

-## Notes
+## Important Notes

-- All data displayed is fake or mockup to showcase the design of the PDP tool.
+- All data shown is mock data, created to demonstrate the design and functionality of PDP.
-- This tool is just a mockup tool serve as a starting reference.
+- This is a prototype tool, serving as a foundation for future iterations and enhancements.